Presentation

 A/V Setup

 I bring and use my own laptop for my presentations.
-The presentations are built using Apple's Keynote presentation software, and I've found that using my own laptop eliminates a lot of possible font, formatting, and software compatibility complications.
-As for connecting to the projector, I have an Apple laptop with USB-C and HDMI ports, and I'll bring a VGA adapter, too.
+My presentations are built using Apple's Keynote presentation software, and I've found that using my own laptop eliminates a lot of possible font, formatting, and software compatibility complications.
+For connecting to your projector, my laptop has USB-C and HDMI ports, and I'll bring a VGA adapter, too.

 I won't need to stand right at the computer while presenting, but will want to be able to see the display on my laptop.